HarikrishnanNB/genome_classification/README.md

-# ChaosFEX: Neurochaos Inspired Chaotic Features for Genome Classification
+# ChaosFEX: A Neurochaos Learning Architecture for Genome Classification

 ## ChaosFEX - Feature Extraction using Chaos